emilyvt4/academic-kickstart/content/home/about.md

 +++
 # About me

 Emily Parker is a PhD candidate in the Department of Policy Analysis and Management at Cornell University.
 She is currently working on a dissertation studying federally-funded community health centers across the United States.
 Her dissertation uses a mixed-methods approach, combining administrative, archive, and interview data.
-In addition to her dissertation research, she is working with collaborators on ongoing projects on topics including place-based policy initiatives, cohabitation, and immigrant incorporation.
+In addition to her dissertation research, she is working with collaborators on ongoing projects on topics including place-based policy initiatives and cohabitation.